vshautsova/backed-services/README.md

 Enable actuator by adding https://mvnrepository.com/artifact/org.springframework.boot/spring-boot-starter-actuator dependency.
 Expose Default Spring Actuator by configuring SecurityWebFilterChain bean.
 Add a new custom actuator endpoint(using @Component and @Endpoint(id = ...)) and return a custom response.

+## Check implementation
+1. Import as maven project
+2. In each module execute mvn clean install to verify tests are passed correctly.